 ACV has many applications as a home remedy.
 One of these is as a hair wash to improve scalp health, strengthen hair, and enhance shine.

 While hailed as a home “panacea” or “cure-all” for health problems despite being under-researched, the benefits and science around ACV does deliver when it comes to hair care.
-For those dealing with hair issues such as itchy scalp or hair breakage, apple cider vinegar might be a great natural remedy to explore.

 There are many arguments for why this hip health condiment is great for your hair.